GLOBAL MARKETS-Asian shares rally as markets wager on Fed pivot; US inflation in focus

 Markets moved to further trim the chance of a Fed hike in November to just 9%, down from 13.2% a day earlier, and there is a 70% chance that the rate is already at its peak, according to CME FedTool.

-With the long-awaited pivot for the Fed in sight, traders are bracing for the all-important U.S. consumer inflation report later in the day.
+With the long-awaited pivot for the Fed in sight, traders are bracing for the all-important U.S. consumer inflation report due later on Thursday.
 Stakes are higher because a producer price inflation report came in hotter than expected on Wednesday.

-Economists expect the headline consumer price index (CPI) to haven risen 0.3% in September from August and core CPI is seen steady at 0.3%.
+Economists expect the headline consumer price index (CPI) to haven risen 0.3% in September on a monthly basis, slowing from 0.6% in August, while core CPI is seen steady at 0.3%.

-Alan Ruskin, chief international strategist at Deutsche Bank AG, said an upside surprise in the core rate of 0.4% or more would catch investors off guard, although geopolitical risk is likely to deter the bond market from trading too bearishly on stronger data.
+Alan Ruskin, chief international strategist at Deutsche Bank, said an upside surprise in the core rate of 0.4% or more would catch investors off guard, although geopolitical risk was likely to deter the bond market from trading too bearishly on stronger data.

-"The more lasting impact to the data would likely come from a 0.4% m/m core number, which would mean that the two most important data releases for September numbers (non-farm payrolls and CPI) would both be making a case for the Fed remaining hawkish."
+"The more lasting impact to the data would likely come from a 0.4% m/m core number, which would mean that the two most important data releases for September numbers (non-farm payrolls and CPI) would both be making a case for the Fed remaining hawkish," he said.

-Long-dated treasury yields eased for a third straight sessions, also benefiting from some safe-haven demand from the ongoing conflict in the Middle East.
+Long-dated treasury yields eased for a third straight session, also benefiting from some safe-haven demand from the ongoing conflict in the Middle East.

-Oil prices extended their declines on Thursday after top OPEC producer Saudi Arabia pledged to help stabilise the market amid fears of supply disruption from the conflict between Israel and Palestine.
+Oil prices extended their declines on Thursday after top OPEC producer Saudi Arabia pledged to help stabilise the market amid fears of supply disruption from the conflict between Israel and Palestinian Islamist group Hamas.

 Asia stock markets https://tmsnrt.rs/2zpUAr4